 Now let’s talk about ways to use essential oils during meditation.

-You can put a diffuser in the place where you meditate and diffuse the oils into the air.
+1. Put a diffuser in the place where you meditate and diffuse the oils into the air.

-You can put a few drops in the palms of your hands, take a deep breath and inhale.
+2. Put a few drops in the palms of your hands, take a deep breath and inhale.

 Here are some common oils that are used for meditation: